 It is not enough to be in contact with an infected fluid for HIV to be transmitted.
 Healthy, intact skin does not allow HIV to get into the body.

-HIV can enter through an open cut or sore, or through contact with the mucous membranes.
+HIV can enter through an open cut or sore, or through contact with mucous membranes.
 Transmission risk is very high when HIV comes in contact with the more porous mucous membranes in the genitals, the anus, and the rectum which are inefficient barriers to HIV.
-Transmission is also possible through oral sex because body fluids can enter the bloodstream through cuts in the mouth.
+Although very rare, transmission is also possible through oral sex because body fluids can enter the bloodstream through cuts in the mouth.

 Infectious Fluids – HIV can be transmitted from an infected person to another through: